SJAR03/FacturacionCLN/README.md

 ## Pending

-- Validate celphone numbers on client
-- Validate email on client
-- Validate repeat codes on client

 - In general, be more specific in the type of data for the database, check for nulls and column lengths